Support for People with FTD

 - Support groups in your area

-- The special online support group that AFTD convenes each month using Zoom, an easy-to-use web-camera platform
+- The special online support group that AFTD convenes each month using Zoom

 - Special closed Facebook groups just for people with FTD